©2009 A&AFielding Ltd Company Registered in England No.07089460

 Annelise read classics and became the Archaeological Field Officer for Hereford and Worcester County Council.

 Andrew studied archaeology and having learned to dive, worked as Deputy Archaeological Director at the Mary Rose Trust from 1977 to 1989.
-Working for Vale Royal Borough Council and the Lion Salt Works Trust Andrew wrote the Conservation Plan for the site and secured the offer of a £4.96M grant offer from the Heritage Lottery Fund.
-He is a Member of the Institute for Archaeology and sits on the CBA, NW-Industrial Archaeology Panel.
+Working for Vale Royal Borough Council Andrew secured a £4.96M grant from the Heritage Lottery Fund in 2006 and from 2011-3 he assisted Age UK Oldham secure £1.3m from the HLF for the restoration of George Street Chapel.
+He is a Member of the Institute for Archaeology, sits on the CBA-NW Industrial Archaeology Panel and in 2016 became an Honorary Research Associate at Salford University.

 Andrew and Annelise Fielding established A&A Fielding in 2009.